betajs/react-betajs-media-component/README.md

 To be able recorder start work as expected you need also virtual server, perfect for testing is [Nano Media Server](https://github.com/Jsonize/nano-media-server).
 After installation you can run below on terminal, which will start server on `https://localhost:5050`:

+Install once Nano Media Server: `npm i nano-media-server` on your project folder.
+Generate local SSL certificates ([Useful guide](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec)).
+After you can run the below command by replacing your own certificate path to be able use the media server:
 ```$xslt
 node node_modules/nano-media-server/server.js --staticserve . --port='5050' --sslkey='/path/to/key.pem' --sslcert='/path/to/cert.pem' --ffmpegopt='{ "test_info": { "encoders": ["aac"] } }'
 ```